 The last year was a good one for new mystery novels.
-Here are the ones that MURDER BEACH liked best:
+Here are the ones that this Blog liked best:

 Readers should be warned that this novel deals with violent sexual aberration and contains much adult material and language.

 For fans of the late Stieg Larsson's "Dragon Tattoo" series, Jo Nesbo's chilling Nordic crime novels are a worthy successor.

 The Drop by Michael Connelly - LAPD detective Harry Bosch investigates an apparent suicide jump, but "the drop" begins to look more like murder.
 The case pulls Bosch into a minefield of high level city political corruption.
 Meanwhile, he's digging into an old unsolved murder case that points to a long term serial predator still at work.

 Bosch is his usual cynical self, but with his hard nosed ethical code still intact.
 Without that, he couldn't be a cop anymore.